krls2020/laravel-tutorial/README.md

 git init
 ```

-> 💡 **Note:** Git is used to determine which files should be sent to Zerops.
-You don't need to commit any changes, but git initialization is required for the deployment process.
+> 💡 **Note:** Git is required to track changes for deployment.
+You don't need to commit but initializing git helps Zerops manage the deployment files.

 Push your code to Zerops:
 ```bash